NowshadRuhan/Travel-Book-Blog-Project-Using-Django/README.md

 ## Travel-Book Post-Like-Comment page: :smile:
 ![Travel-Book-Blog-Home](https://github.com/NowshadRuhan/Travel-Book-Blog-Project-Using-Django/blob/master/blog_like_comment.png?raw=true)

-**This all about this project, you on developement.
+**This all about this project, carry on developement.
 Be happy and stay safe.** :sunglasses: